Pension Commutation (The Workers’ Compensation Act, 1974)

 - The worker is terminally ill.

-- The CM may request additional information from the worker to help make a decision.
+- Operations staff may request additional information from the worker to help make a decision.

 - If the worker still wants to commute their pension, the commuted pension will be issued to the worker.

-- If the CM does not approve the pension commutation, the CM will explain to the worker their decision:
+- If Operations staff does not approve the pension commutation, Operations staff will explain to the worker their decision:

 - By phone, and